 In 2007 he put together the Jazz Warriors 'AFROPEANS' project to mark the bicentenary of the abolition of slavery, the show was performed to a sellout audience in London, the live album of the event is a Jazzwise and Echoes album of 2008 and was widely acclaimed across the National press.

 He was also the subject of the prestigious South Bank Show, with an hour long programme, documenting his career so far, shot in London, New York and Jamaica.
 Broadcast in November 2000 on LWT, the show was watched by a staggering 1.1 million people.

 On the live circuit, Courtney is the ultimate road warrior with more than 25 years touring behind him.
 He has played across the World from the main stage at Glastonbury to the intimate Blue Note Tokyo, Japan and continues to tour Internationally with his award winning band.

 His education work has included workshop tours not only in the UK but through the British Council as far afield as Africa, Asia and South America, major television series ‘ReWind’ for Channel 4 and has produced a short animated educational film for children featuring Maxi Jazz.

-In recognition of his career to date and his contribution to the black community and jazz music, Courtney was awarded an O.B.E in the 2000 New Year’s Honours.
-He has also been honoured with a Gold Badge Award from the British Academy of Composers and Songwriters, a Fellowship to The Leeds College of Music as well as being awarded a doctorate of music by The University of Westminster and a Professor of Music by Thames Valley University.
+In recognition of his career to date and his contribution to the black community and jazz music, Courtney was awarded an O.B.E in the 2000 New Year’s Honours and it was announced in the 2009 New Year’s Honours that he was to be made a CBE for services to Music, which he received in March 2010.
+He has also been honoured with a Gold Badge Award from the British Academy of Composers and Songwriters, a Fellowship to The Leeds College of Music, has a doctorate of music from The University of Westminster and was made a professor of Music by Thames Valley University.